sriya-med/iu-xray-med-clip/README.md

 ## Overview

 This project investigates whether modifying the contrastive loss function to account for semantic similarity between radiology reports improves image-text retrieval on the IU X-Ray dataset.
-We implement and compare three training objectives:
+I implemented and compare three training objectives:

 - **Baseline**: Standard InfoNCE (fine-tuned CLIP)
 - **Masked InfoNCE**: Suppresses semantically similar pairs from the softmax denominator using MeSH label Jaccard similarity
 - **Soft Target InfoNCE**: Reweights negatives using MeSH similarity as a soft label distribution

-We evaluate using both standard Recall@K (exact-match) and a proposed **Semantic Recall@K** metric that accounts for clinical label overlap.
+I evaluated using both standard Recall@K (exact-match) and a proposed **Semantic Recall@K** metric that accounts for clinical label overlap.

 ---